If you are already conscious about your health and performance, or looking to start, you have probably been told to improve your diet.

 Vitamins, minerals and other trace elements are non-energy producing nutrients, because their breakdown does not result in energy production.

-Without energy how can your body burn fat, build muscle, etc.?
+Without energy how can your body burn fat, build muscle, or do anything for that matter?

 Also, many vitamins and minerals are needed for healthy bones, immune function, metabolism, hormone production, and protecting cells from other forms of damage.

-Water-soluble and fat-soluble are the two general classifications of vitamins that exist based off of what medium is needed for them to be absorbed into the body.
+Water-soluble and fat-soluble are the two general classifications of vitamins that exist based on what medium is needed for them to be absorbed into the body.

 Water-soluble vitamins dissolve readily in water.